 4. Sceptre Ultra Thin 1080p Monitor

 With two HDMI ports and VGA connectivity, you can have multiple devices connected to the Sceptre without having to switch the HDMI cable from one laptop to another.
 The thin 24-inch monitor even sports a pair of speakers, for those times you can’t find your headphones right before your Zoom meeting.
 You’ll be able to hear your co-workers loud and clear.
-And the best part — this 1080p monitor with plenty of connectivity is not only ultra-thin, its also ultra-affordable.
+And the best part — this 1080p monitor with plenty of connectivity is not only ultra-thin, but it’s also ultra-affordable.